What’s your purpose? Does that question make you cringe? I feel ya!

 I stubbornly fought against my diagnosis for months, even taking on a new job that would allow me to learn more about farm animals.
 Nothing was going to stop me.
 Or so I thought…

 But life isn’t like that sometimes.
 Ignoring what my body was trying so desperately to tell me didn’t benefit me at all.
 Instead, things got worse.
-I could barely walk around the block by the time my doctor placed me on sick leave… and I had to accept that I wouldn’t be able to return to such a physically demanding job.
+I could barely walk around the block by the time my doctor placed me on sick leave.
+And I had to accept that I wouldn’t be able to return to such a physically demanding job.
+It wasn’t an easy pill to swallow.

 It felt like I had lost my purpose.
-As you can probably guess, that was pretty hard to swallow.
+As you can probably guess, my heart was broken and I suddenly felt like I had no value.

 Until I thought I had found a new purpose…

 After tons of healing and a huge lifestyle change, I created Health-Esteem.
 This website became my solace.
-Using my experiences to help inspire others to live healthier lives was refreshing and uplifting.
+Using my experiences to help inspire and help others live healthier lives was refreshing and uplifting.
 The fear of finding purpose again receded and I felt at home.

 But then I relapsed and had to take a huge step back in order to heal.
 And all those negative feelings came rushing back.
 To be blunt… it really sucked.